 There are three ways to perform a hysterectomy:

-- Laparoscopic hysterectomy uses miniaturized instruments.
-It removes the uterus through several small incisions
+- laparoscopic hysterectomy uses miniaturized instruments to remove the uterus through several small incisions

 A radical hysterectomy is sometimes needed.
-It is more extensive than a standard hysterectomy.
+It’s more extensive than a standard hysterectomy.
 It removes the upper part of the vagina.
 It also removes other tissues near the uterus.

 In some cases, the pelvic lymph nodes are also removed.
 This is called a pelvic lymph node dissection.

 This surgery is only used if cancer has spread.
-It is a treatment of last resort.
+This treatment is usually reserved for more advanced cases.
 Exenteration may remove the:

 - pelvic lymph nodes